 In May, 2016 the City installed sample LED streetlights of four different brightness levels in downtown.
 Feedback was received and as a result two additional sample LED streetlights were installed.
-Mayor Narkewicz issued a press release on July 8, 2016 with details on the new samples lights.
+Mayor Narkewicz issued a press release (PDF) on July 8, 2016 with details on the new samples lights.
 All feedback was reviewed.

 - What is the entire scope of the conversion program?